Theresa Beech, Founding Member,

 Christiane Robbins is the mother of David, who was diagnosed with localized osteosarcoma in his left fibula in March of 2014, just after his 15th birthday.
 After following standard treatment of chemo, surgery, and more chemo (treatment has not changed in more then 30 years), David relapsed within 6 months when a tumor was found in his left lung.
 This was the beginning of a very long, painful journey of 1,336 days for David who enrolled in every possible clinical trial to fight this disease and help move much needed research forward.
 David passed away on November 30th, 2017.
 Throughout his battle with osteosarcoma, David never let cancer define who he is.
 His medical team loved him for always smiling, never complaining despite being in tremendous pain.
 David never faltered, and strove to exceed the expectations of his family, friends, teachers, and coaches.
 In his memory, Christiane and David’s sister, Gabrielle, are committed to continue the fight against this devastating disease.
 Christiane works at the National Institutes of Health as a Program Officer for Institutional Training Grants.
 Before that, she spent over twenty years conducting research in the field of cancer genetics, primarily on prostate cancer.
 Christiane has a MS and MPH in Epidemiology from Johns Hopkins University Bloomberg School of Public Health.
 She considers it an honor and privilege to be part of Osteosarcoma Collaborative.

-Bergen Romness was an extraordinary teenage girl trying to hide it the best she could until her BFF Olivia was diagnosed Osteosarcoma in February of 2017.
-Bergen started by visiting Olivia in the hospital during her chemotherapy regiment.
-It struck Bergen that there were no new treatments for OS in over 30 years, that the current medicines made her friend very sick, and that the current treatments didn’t have very good success rates.
-She knew things needed to change, and knew kids could help that change.
-Bergen organized her friends across multiple schools to do our first Brave the Shave event, which included 30 shaves, 40 Pantene Beautiful Locks, and raised $325,000.
-In 2018, Bergen and her friends recruited even more high school teams across the D.C. area, resulting in 40 shaves, 50 Pantene Beautiful Locks, and over $600,000 raised.
+Hayden Romness was an active and considerate teenager until her friend and neighbor Olivia was diagnosed Osteosarcoma in February of 2017.
+Hayden would visit Olivia in the hospital during her chemotherapy regiment, and she was angry that there were no new treatments for OS in over 30 years.
+The current medicines made her friend very sick, and that the current treatments didn’t have very good success rates.
+Hayden knew things needed to change, and knew kids could help that change.
+Hayden and her friends organized across multiple schools to do our first Brave the Shave event, which included 30 shaves, 40 Pantene Beautiful Locks, and raised $325,000.
+In 2018, Hayden and her friends recruited even more high school teams across the D.C. area, resulting in 40 shaves, 50 Pantene Beautiful Locks, and over $600,000 raised.
+In 2019, the total for all three years exceeded $1.3m.
 It also resulted in some very interesting hair looks across town for Graduation and Prom… and all for a great cause, to find new cures for OS.